-Formal Techniques for Java-like Programs (FTfJP)
+Formal Techniques for Judicious Programming (FTfJP)

 Goals